-Bachelor's in Food and Environmental Nutrition
+Bachelor's of Science in Food and Environmental Nutrition

 The Bachelor of Science degree program in Food and Environmental Nutrition (FEN) is designed to meet the needs of the food industry.